project-ncl/pnc/README.md

 The default build is executed by running `mvn clean install`.

+The default build does not run "integration tests" annotated with @ContainerTest.
+Tests annotated with @DebugTest are also skipped by default as they are usually written to run against a remote running server.

-### Integration tests using application server
+### Building with all tests

-By default the integration tests which require application server are disabled.
+To run container tests use profile `-Pcontainer-tests`.
+Extra parameter `-Deap6.zip.url` is required to provide the location of server distribution archive.

-Integration tests requiring JEE application server (Wildfly 9 or EAP 6.4) are placed in module "integration-test".
+Tests requiring JEE application server (Wildfly 9 or EAP 6.4)

+Example:

+	mvn clean install -Pcontainer-tests -Deap6.zip.url=file:///home/development/JBEAP-6.4.5.GA/jboss-eap-6.4.5.GA.zip
+	mvn clean install -Pcontainer-tests -Deap6.zip.url=https://developers.redhat.com/download-manager/file/jboss-eap-6.4.0.GA.zip

-To run integration tests use profile `-Pcontainer-tests` (eg. mvn clean install -Pcontainer-tests).
+To run debug tests use `-Pdebug-tests`.

-Remote tests require enabling additional Maven profile `-Premote-tests`.

-To run integration test you have to specify `install` phase by default.
+By default it is required to specify `install` phase to run container tests.

-To use phase verify append property `-DuseTargetBuilds` (no value required) to use artifacts generated during package phase in target folder.
+To use `verify` phase append property `-DuseTargetBuilds` (no value required) to use artifacts generated during package phase in target folder.

-### Installing application server for integration tests
+#### Installing application server for integration tests manually

 Application server is installed by default to folder target in project top level folder.
 During installation additional modules required to run integration tests are installed into the server.

-You must specify url to downloase server zip file `-Deap6.zip.url`.
-To specify local file use `-Deap6.zip.url=file://LOCAL_ZIP_PATH`, for example:

-	-Deap6.zip.url=file:///home/development/artifacts/JBEAP-6.4.5.GA/jboss-eap-6.4.5.GA.zip)

-#### Installation of application server to specific folder

 To run only installation of application server to specific folder use `-Dtest.server.unpack.dir=`.

-For example to install server to /tmp folder:
+Example to install server to /tmp folder:

 	mvn clean verify -Pcontainer-tests -Deap6.zip.url=SERVER_ZIP_URL -pl :test-common,:test-arquillian-container -Dtest.server.unpack.dir=/tmp

-### Running integration tests using preinstalled and running application server
+#### Running integration tests using pre-installed and running application server

-1. Install application server (see Installation of application server to specific folder)
+1. Install application server (see Installing application server for integration tests manually)
 2. start the server

 	sh /tmp/jboss-eap-6.4/bin/standalone.sh